-let t1 be the time remaining for T3451 timeout at switch off and let t be the time elapsed between switch off and switch on.
+let t1 be the time remaining for T3451 or T3452 timeout at switch off and let t be the time elapsed between switch off and switch on.
 If t1 is greater than t, then the timer shall be restarted with the value t1 – t.
 If t1 is equal to or less than t, then the timer need not be restarted.

 The UE shall delete the S&F wait time duration when the USIM is removed.